blinxcorporation/EduTime-PHP/README.md

 ## Assumptions

 - There are enough resources for efficient timetabling.
 (Lecturers,Rooms).
-- The students will get the timetable from the university website
+- The students will get the timetable from the university website.

-## Issue

-- Generate aggregate reports for each department, course and academic year

 ## Future Additions/ Recommendations

-- The lecturers should get notifications 2 hours before to remind them of classes they have.
+- The lecturers should get notifications 2 hours before a `lecture` to remind them of classes they have.